Drishyam 2 (2022 film)

-Drishyam 2 is a 2022 Indian Hindi-language crime thriller film directed by Abhishek Pathak and produced by Panorama Studios, T-Series Films, Viacom18 Studios and Aashirvad Cinemas.
-A remake of the 2021 Malayalam film of the same name and sequel to the 2015 film Drishyam, the film stars Ajay Devgn, Akshaye Khanna, Tabu, Shriya Saran, Ishita Dutta, Mrunal Jadhav and Rajat Kapoor in lead roles.
+Drishyam 2 is a 2022 Indian Hindi-language crime drama film co-written, directed, and produced by Abhishek Pathak.
+Produced by Panorama Studios, Viacom18 Studios, and T-Series, it is a remake of the 2021 Malayalam film of the same name and sequel to the 2015 film Drishyam.
+The film stars Ajay Devgn, Akshaye Khanna, Tabu, Shriya Saran, Ishita Dutta, Mrunal Jadhav and Rajat Kapoor in lead roles.

-Soon after the release of the original film in February 2021, the remake came into development and was finalized within the same year.
-Pathak took over as director after the predecessor's director Nishikant Kamat died in 2020, with adaptation supervisor Aamil Keeyan Khan, who worked for Devgn also in Runway 34 (2022), joining Pathak as a writer, and T-Series coming on board as producer.
-All actors from the predecessor were retained, with Khanna as a new addition.
-Principal photography occurred from February to June 2022, primarily in Goa besides Mumbai and Hyderabad.
+Following the release of the original film in February 2021, the remake came into development and was announced the same year.
+Pathak took over as director following the death of Nishikant Kamat in 2020.
+Principal photography took place from February to June 2022, primarily in Goa with schedules in Mumbai and Hyderabad.
 Devi Sri Prasad composed the film's soundtrack, with lyrics written by Amitabh Bhattacharya.

-Released on 18 November 2022, Drishyam 2 opened to positive reviews with critical acclaim directed upon the performances, writing, cinematography and editing.
+Drishyam 2 was released on 18 November 2022, and received positive reviews with praise towards the performances, screenplay, cinematography and editing.
 The film grossed ₹100 crore worldwide in four days and entered the 100 Crore Club in India within six days of release.
-Earning ₹345 crore worldwide, Drishyam 2 emerged as a major financial success, becoming the second highest-grossing Hindi film of 2022 and the 24th highest-grossing Hindi film of all time.
+Earning ₹345 crore worldwide, Drishyam 2 emerged as a major commercial success, emerging as the second highest-grossing Hindi film of 2022 and the 24th highest-grossing Hindi film of all time.